bitextor/bicleaner-ai/README.md

 </details>

-## Training classifiers
+## Training models
-Bicleaner AI provides a command-line tool to train your own classifier, in case available models do not fit your needs.
+Bicleaner AI provides a command-line tool to train your own model, in case available models do not fit your needs.
 Please go to our [training documentation](docs/training) for a quick start and further details.

 ## Setting the number of threads